Funding for Faculty & Staff

 - Funding: $100,000 two-year maximum (see details)

-Expanding the number of students involved in established community-engaged research.
+Expanding the number of students involved in emerging or established community-engaged research.

 - Funding: $40,000 two-year maximum (see details)